-Under exceptional circumstance, the II may choose to retain a redacted copy.
+$^{^{29}}$ Under exceptional circumstance, the II may choose to retain a redacted copy.

-&lt;sup>26 In determining whether a register is appropriate, the II should have regard to adequate transparency (e.g. a system of central registration where a national registry records details on trusts and other legal arrangements registered in that country).
+30 In determining whether a register is appropriate, the II should have regard to adequate transparency (e.g. a system of central registration where a national registry records details on trusts and other legal arrangements registered in that country).
 Changes in ownership and control information would need to be kept up-to-date.
+31 "Trustees acting in their professional capacity" in this context means that they act in the course of a

-27 &quot;Trustees acting in their professional capacity" in this context means that they act in the course of a profession or business which consists of or includes the provision of services in connection with the administration or management of trusts (or a particular aspect of the administration or management of trusts).
+^{31 &}quot;Trustees acting in their professional capacity" in this context means that they act in the course of a profession or business which consists of or includes the provision of services in connection with the administration or management of trusts (or a particular aspect of the administration or management of trusts).

-1 documents obtained.
-4.3.17 Where the documents, data or information being used for the purposes of identification are in a foreign language, appropriate steps should be taken by the II to be reasonably satisfied that the documents, data or information in fact provide evidence of the customer's identity.
-Connected parties 4.3.18 Where a customer is a legal person, a trust or other similar legal arrangement, an II should identify all the connected parties of the customer by obtaining their names.
+4.3.16 If a natural person customer or a person representing a legal person, a trust or other similar legal arrangement to establish a business relationship with an II is physically present during the CDD process, the II should generally have sight of original identification document by its staff and retain a copy of the document.
+However, there are a number of occasions where an original identification document cannot be produced by the customers (e.g. the original document is in electronic form).
+In such an occasion, the II should take appropriate measures to ensure the reliability of identification documents obtained.
+32 4.3.17 Where the documents, data or information being used for the purposes of identification are in a foreign language, appropriate steps should be taken by the II to be reasonably satisfied that the documents, data or information in fact provide evidence of the customer's identity.
+Connected parties 4.3.18 Where a customer is a legal person, a trust or other similar legal arrangement, an II should identify all the connected parties 33 of the customer by obtaining their names.
 4.3.19 A connected party of a customer that is a legal person, a trust or other similar legal arrangement: (a) in relation to a corporation, means a director of the customer; (b) in relation to a partnership, means a partner of the customer; (c) in relation to a trust or other similar legal arrangement, means a trustee (or equivalent) of the customer; and (d) in other cases not falling within subsection (a), (b) or (c), means a natural person holding a senior management position or having executive authority in the customer.
-4.4 Identification n and verif ication of a beneficial owner s.2(1)(b), Sch.
+4.4 Identification and verification of a beneficial owner s.2(1)(b), Sch.
 2 4.4.1 A beneficial owner is normally a natural person who ultimately owns or controls the customer or on whose behalf a transaction or activity is being conducted.
 An II should identify any beneficial owner in relation to a customer, and take reasonable measures to verify the beneficial owner's identity so that the II is satisfied that it knows who the beneficial owner is.
-4.4.2 The verification requirements for a customer and a beneficial owner are different under the AMLO.
-In determining what constitutes reasonable measures to verify the identity of a beneficial owner of a customer, an II should consider and give due regard to the ML/TF risks posed by the customer and the business relationship.
-4.4.3 Where a natural person is identified as a beneficial owner, the II should endeavour to obtain the same identification information as at paragraph 4.3.2 as far as possible.
+4.4.2 While an II usually can identify who the beneficial owner of a

-An example is electronic company incorporation (e-Registry) of Companies Registry in Hong Kong, and the original Certificate of Incorporation will only be issued in electronic form.
+32 An example is electronic company incorporation (e-Registry) of Companies Registry in Hong Kong, and the original Certificate of Incorporation will only be issued in electronic form.
 When obtaining a print copy of that Certificate of Incorporation, an II should take appropriate measures such as corroborating with other identification document or information from the Companies Registry record to ensure the reliability of that print copy obtained.